jonbcooper/octave_symbolic_tutorial/README.md

 we get the relevant latex code that can be copied and pasted into a suitable viewer or editor to display the equations properly, as below.

 ![](latex.png)

+Actually, it wasn't strictly necessary to swap the terms in the equation first because we could have achieved the same thing with the expression:

+	solve(y==x^2-x-1,x)

+Note the double equals sign indicating that the program is doing a logical test for equality.

 This has been a tutorial on the Octave Symbolic package which uses the excellent SymPy package as its workhorse.